thank you so much for your interest in allowing your new baby to model for a mentoring session!

 stuff: the studio is equipped with everything we will need. we’re talking tons of hats, headbands, props, etc, so don’t stress about bringing or buying anything for your time here. i do all of the styling of the session and will not be photographing items that parents bring in, since the styling of sessions is part of what i am teaching my students. you can just relax and enjoy it.

 please DO bring:

 - a soothie pacifier – the kind they use at the hospital (I do have sterile ones here at my studio, but most people would rather bring their own!)

 - the usual leaving-the-house with baby stuff, a receiving blanket, some extra diapers.

 what to wear: (you may or may not be asked to pose with your little one)

 - for moms, a neutral colored tank top is best. think beige, ivory, camel. you will only be photographed from the most flattering angles, so don’t worry about that part! if you have brightly colored nail polish on, it can be distracting so removed or very neutral is great.

 - dads: shirtless, or a plain black v-neck tee.

-just about any GPS or phone will get you straight here with no issues. it’s very easy to find just west of downtown Vancouver. feel free to park in the fenced parking lot. it is a shared building with Bolt Realty and the studio is located at the back entrance with the barn wood exterior and the bright green door.
+just about any GPS or phone will get you straight here with no issues. it’s very easy to find just west of downtown Vancouver. please park in the fenced parking lot. it is a shared building but the studio is located at the back entrance with the barn wood exterior and BRIGHT green door.